 Say the pledge before the inspiration.
 If a non-U.S. citizen is in the role, a member who is a U.S. citizen will lead the pledge and the non-U.S. citizen will proceed to give the inspiration.

-Begin the pledge by saying “Please rise, place your right hand over your heart, and say the pledge with me…”
+Begin the pledge by saying “Please rise.
+If you are a U.S. citizen, please place your right hand over your heart, and say the pledge with me…”

 Be brief, 1-2 minutes